martinrenner/KI-GUI/README.md

   ```
 </details>

-This docker-compose.yml file defines four services: fastapi, react, db (PostgreSQL), and pgadmin.
+This docker-compose.yml file defines four services: fastapi_app, react_app, postgres_db-application, and pgadmin_web.
 It specifies the build context, port mappings, and environment variables for each service.

 # 1. Running the Application: FastAPI and React